 Symptoms of depression and anxiety

-How Does Methadone Work?
+How Does Opiate Replacement Therapy Work?

-Withdrawal Symptoms and Side Effects
+Methadone Withdrawal Symptoms and Side Effects

 Methadone is a reliable treatment for chronic pain and opioid withdrawal, but it demands appropriate use.
 Any patient who starts to experience diminished efficacy or withdrawal symptoms between methadone doses must report these issues immediately to their prescribing physician.
 Patients who rely on methadone for pain relief generally do not experience addiction or withdrawal when they follow their prescription directions properly.
 However, their pain symptoms may worsen over time, reducing the efficacy of their methadone prescription and encouraging inappropriate use.